Beer adds the perfect sweet/sour touch to a classic cheese fondue. It is nearly as versatile as water when used for cooking.

 • Ale: Much stronger and usually darker in color than lagers.
 They will taste and smell strongly of malt with bitter tones.
 Includes stout, bock, and wheat beers.

-Lagers are produced and consumed in many countries while
+Lagers are produced and consumed in many countries while is the prime market for ale.

 Non-alcoholic beer is also available.